andrewraim/andrewraim.github.io/_posts/2017-12-20-Kerala-workshop-v2.markdown

 Install R from [CRAN](https://cran.r-project.org/).
 Windows users should navigate to "Download R for Windows" at the top of the page.
 We are using version 3.4.3.

 #### 7.2 Install Rstudio
 Install [Rstudio](https://www.rstudio.com/).
-Click "Products" => "RStudio" on the top menu, and look for a button labeled "Download Rstudio Desktop".
-Select "RStudio Desktop Open Source License" among the available versions.
+Click `Products => RStudio` on the top menu, and look for a button labeled `Download Rstudio Desktop`.
+Select `RStudio Desktop Open Source License` among the available versions.
 We are using version 1.1.383.

-#### 7.3 Install the `Rcpp` package
+#### 7.3 Install the Rcpp package
 See <https://support.rstudio.com/hc/en-us/articles/200486498-Package-Development-Prerequisites> for instructions to install the prerequisites (compilers, important libraries, etc).
 Once the prerequisites are installed, simply install `Rcpp` as you would any other package.

-To test your `Rcpp` environment, try the following in RStudio.
+To test your Rcpp environment, try the following in RStudio.
 1. Select `File => New File => C++ File` from the main menu.
-This will create a simple `Rcpp` program.
+This will create a simple Rcpp program.
 2. Save the program, say, as `example.cpp`.
 3. Click the `Source` button, which is located in the upper-right corner of the panel with the `example.cpp` source code.
 This should produce the following output.